Significant revisions since the last chapter update are highlighted in the CIG Table of Updates which is available on the PHAC website.

 Rubella virus is highly communicable and is transmitted by droplet spread or direct contact with nasopharyngeal secretions of infected people.
 Transplacental transmission from an infected mother to her fetus during pregnancy may result in Congenital Rubella Syndrome (CRS) in the infant.
 Infants with CRS may shed the virus in their urine and nasopharyngeal secretions for 1 year or more.
 The incubation period for rubella is from 14 to 17 days (range, 14 to 21 days).
 The period of communicability extends from 1 week before to at least 4 days after the onset of rash.
 People who recover from rubella have lifetime immunity.

-Historically, the incidence of rubella peaked in the spring and winter months in temperate zones, but now is limited to sporadic cases and outbreaks.
+Historically, the incidence of rubella peaked in the spring and winter months in temperate zones; rubella is now limited to sporadic cases and outbreaks.

 Spectrum of clinical illness

 Rubella results in a transient erythematous rash, post-auricular and suboccipital lymphadenopathy, arthralgia and low-grade fever.
-As symptoms are non-specific, it may be mistaken for infection due to other viruses.
+As symptoms are non-specific, it may be mistaken for infection due to other viruses including parvovirus, adenovirus, or enterovirus.
 Adult infection is frequently accompanied by transient polyarthralgia or polyarthritis.
-Serious complications are rare, and up to 50% of infections are subclinical.
+Serious complications in children and non-pregnant adults are rare, and up to 50% of infections are subclinical.

-Rubella infection in pregnancy may give rise to CRS, which can result in miscarriage, stillbirth and fetal malformations, including congenital heart disease, cataracts, deafness and mental retardation.
+Rubella infection during pregnancy often gives rise to CRS, which can result in miscarriage, stillbirth or fetal malformations, including congenital heart disease, cataracts, deafness and mental retardation.
 Fetal infection can occur at any stage of pregnancy, but the risk of fetal damage following maternal infection is particularly high in the earliest months after conception (85% in the first trimester) with progressive diminution of risk thereafter, and it is very uncommon after the 20th week of pregnancy.
 Infected infants who appear normal at birth may later show eye, ear or brain damage.
+Congenital infection may give rise to such problems as diabetes mellitus and panencephalitis later in life.

 In Canada, rubella vaccine is only available in combination with measles and mumps vaccine (MMR) or measles, mumps and varicella vaccine (MMRV).
-In many countries outside of Canada, measles vaccine alone is given and rubella vaccination is not offered.
+In some other countries, measles vaccine alone is given and rubella vaccination is not offered.

-For complete prescribing information, consult the product leaflet or information contained within Health Canada’s authorized product monographs available through the Drug Product Database.
-Refer to Table 1 in General Considerations in Part 1 for a list of all vaccines available for use in Canada and their contents.
+For complete prescribing information, consult the product leaflet or information contained within the product monograph available through Health Canada's Drug Product Database.
+Refer to Contents of Immunizing Agents Available for Use in Canada in Part 1 for a list of vaccines available for use in Canada and their contents.

 The duration of protection following immunization with rubella-containing vaccine is not known, but studies indicate that the duration of both cellular and humoral immunity exceeds 20 years.
 Asymptomatic rubella re-infection, manifest by a rise in antibody, has been observed in some vaccinees.
 Asymptomatic re-infection has also been observed in women with naturally acquired immunity associated with very low antibody titres.
 There are no data regarding the efficacy of MMRV vaccine.